sicXnull/Bobcat-SSH-Access/README.md

 2) Backs up the original files listed below.
 2) Copies a modified `shadow` file (password authentication) to `/etc` directory.
 3) Copies a modified `sshd_config` file to `/etc/ssh`.
-4) Sets immutable permissions so an OTA Update (if one were to ever happen) does not remove the "hack".
+4) Sets immutable permissions to the above files so an OTA Update (if one were to ever happen) does not remove the "hack".

 ## Install